 Alaska Personal Flotation Device Use in Powerboats by Age Group

 Analysis of results and challenges: Results of observational life jacket wear rate studies conducted by the U.S. Coast Guard.
+2012 data, which covers 2010, 2011, and 2012, is the most recent available.
+2015 data will be available in 2016.

 |A2: Core Service - Provide access to state lands for public and private use, settlement, and recreation.|